ts-klassen/qrpc/aws/README.md

 - The SSM script uses the repo tag directly; if the repository is private, ensure the instance can access it (e.g., via a deploy key or a mirror in the same VPC).
 - The workflow tags instances with `Project=qrpc-build-server`; if you change `project_name` in Terraform, update the workflow tag to match.
 - Before running `./Build devel`, the build script pulls the most recent devel tarball from S3 and runs its `install.sh` to avoid rebuilding unchanged packages.
+- Image Builder runs only when Terraform applies; the AMI is not refreshed automatically.